 One of the interesting characters in the Studio Ghibli universe is undoubtedly Shizuku Tsukishima from Whisper of the Heart.
 Shizuku enjoys reading and writing and has good literary talent.
 She can easily get into a rage but that’s just Shizuku.
 Shizuku is a daydreamer but knows what she wants.
 In a sense, Shizuku is very inspiring for following her dreams.

 If there’s a list and no mention of Spirited Away, quite unlikely.
 Lin is one of the underappreciated characters in the Studio Ghibli universe.
 Lin worked at Yubaba’s bathhouse.
 She took care of Chihiro when she was in the spirit world.
 Throughout the movie, Lin helped Chihiro.

 Lin is a good-natured person who not only helped Chihiro and was quite protective of her.
 She is one of the characters who comforted Chihiro.
 What made Lin quite memorable is her sarcastic and bossy demeanor yet caring and protective nature.

 The 1984 movie, Nausicaa of the Valley of the Wind deserves more recognition.
 Despite being old, the movie was quite advanced for its time.
 If you have watched Gintama, Gintoki made quite a reference to Nausicaa (and yes other characters too).

-Set in the near future where civilisation was destroyed and the emergence of toxic jungles, Nausicaa is introduced as the princess and the future saviour.
+Set in the near future where civilization was destroyed and the emergence of toxic jungles, Nausicaa is introduced as the princess and the future savior.
 The 11th child of King Jihl, Nausicaa explores the land with her Mehve.
 Nausicaa is kind and has an attachment to nature.